-The use of a payment plan in relation to course fees is only allowed to students undertaking the Certified Project Management Diploma or the Strategic Project & Programme Management Diploma.
+The use of a payment plan in relation to course fees is only allowed to students undertaking the Diploma programmes.
 On this circumstance, students may avail of the following payment plan structure:

 Students who wish to avail of this payment plan must submit their request in writing to firstname.lastname@example.org.
 Each request is reviewed on an individual basis.

 Failure to make payments in the above timeframe will result in the student being withdrawn from the programme.
 All facilities available to the student will be withdrawn with immediate effect.

 Students will not be allowed to sit the examination until the payment is fulfilled.
 All fees paid up to this point are non-refundable and non-transferable.